 Creating New Work Environments, Physical Spaces and Culture

 Tech giant Salesforce has seen arguably one of the industry’s most dramatic changes to its working culture and environment in the past year.
 The brand’s culture built through ‘immersive spaces’ such as the Salesforce Towers in San Francisco became irrelevant to employee engagement and connection during Covid-19.
-Following the pandemic, President and Chief People Officer Brent Hyder stated that, ‘The nine to five workday is dead, and the employee experience is about more than ping-pong tables and snacks. ’The fast dissolution of an office-focused culture encouraged Salesforce to look outside of its physical spaces in order to continue to differentiate its employer brand from competitors, best serve existing staff and attract potential talent in the future.
+Following the pandemic, President and Chief People Officer Brent Hyder stated that ‘The nine to five workday is dead, and the employee experience is about more than ping-pong tables and snacks. ’The fast dissolution of an office-focused culture encouraged Salesforce to look outside of its physical spaces in order to continue to differentiate its employer brand from competitors, best serve existing staff and attract potential talent in the future.

 The physical office space is being completely revamped.
 Seas of desks are being removed in favour of new hubs resembling studios.
-The new physical environment will be redesigned specifically around collaboration and breakout spaces, to facilitate teamwork and creativity.
-The company believes that this approach will foster all the human connection and idea generation that can’t be replicated remotely, whilst providing all the benefits of home working half of the time.
+The new physical environment will be redesigned specifically around collaboration and breakout spaces to facilitate teamwork and creativity.
+The company believes that this approach will foster all the human connection and idea generation that can’t be replicated remotely whilst providing all the benefits of home working half of the time.

 Employees were at the heart of the conversation to change the physical environment from the very beginning.
 Salesforce surveyed its employees, of whom 80% reported that their ideal New Normal would be a hybrid working style with the ‘connection, camaraderie and innovation that come from gathering in-person’.

 Whilst some staff will be permanently home-based, the majority will benefit from a hybrid model that sees their schedule revolve around team collaboration, customer meetings and presentations for their time in the office.
-Home working will enable each employee to create their own quiet space without distractions, that facilitates detailed projects and tasks, admin and activities that require high concentration such as writing and coding.
+Home working will enable each employee to create their own quiet space without distractions, which facilitates detailed projects and tasks, admin and activities that require high concentration, such as writing and coding.
 The company has also implemented flexible start and finish times, and in a radical move aiming to improve productivity, will do away with the requirement for an eight-hour day.
 Employees will be assessed on performance and outcome rather than hours worked, enabling individuals to put in far fewer hours in less busy periods and amp up activity as and when needed.

 Adding More Value through Technology & Tech Specialists

-Rockwell Automation CIO Chris Nardecchia predicts the greatest areas of investment for the New Normal: ‘Underlying cloud operations, software defined networking transformations and investments in digitising the employee and customer experience will be the most significant initiatives.’
+Rockwell Automation CIO Chris Nardecchia predicts the greatest areas of investment for the New Normal: ‘Underlying cloud operations, software-defined networking transformations and investments in digitising the employee and customer experience will be the most significant initiatives.’
 The automation provider is seeing growing numbers of client businesses deploy new business operating models focused on subscription-based strategies to drive recurring revenue.
-This approach will require significant investment in new technology, across data management, analytics and telemetry, and the specialists needed to implement this transformation.
+This approach will require significant investment in new technology across data management, analytics and telemetry and the specialists needed to implement this transformation.